Portfolio / Human-Computer Interaction

 Landing Page Design

-Since my first undergraduate year, I have participated in the Global Strategy Leader Program at the School of Engineering, Tohoku University, where students analyze real companies through financial statements and propose new businesses.
+Since my first undergraduate year, I have participated in the Global Strategy Leader Course at the School of Engineering, Tohoku University, where students analyze real companies through financial statements and propose new businesses.
 I have presented business proposals to executives at major companies and co-authored a book that documents the program methods and activities.
 Recently, my focus has shifted toward research commercialization, customer discovery, and venture exploration.

-Global Strategy Leader Program teaser
+Global Strategy Leader Course teaser

 Business / Strategy / Global Program

-Global Strategy Leader Program
+Global Strategy Leader Course

-This is an extracurricular Saturday program organized by the School of Engineering, Tohoku University.
+This is an extracurricular Saturday course organized by the School of Engineering, Tohoku University.
 I have participated continuously for seven years since my first undergraduate year in 2019.
-In the program, students read public materials such as financial statements and shareholder meeting documents, then propose innovative new businesses.
+In the course, students read public materials such as financial statements and shareholder meeting documents, then propose innovative new businesses.
 The annual prompt is intentionally ambitious and open-ended, such as "Propose a strategy for SoftBank to surpass Amazon in business scale."
 Students use financial indicators to develop and present persuasive, feasible proposals that respond to such prompts.

 Book Publication on New Business Proposals teaser